[Image1][English/日本語]August has arrived and the weather has been hot, with temperatures hitting 30 degrees C

 Onset from the second year!
 Hay fever

-Many people fit in Winter specialty "Kotatsu"
+Many people get hooked Winter specialty “kotatsu”

-Onset from the second year! hay fever
+Onset in the second year!
+Hay fever

-Do you understand the climate and natural phenomena of Japan?
-Our school conducts disaster prevention drills once a year.
-In this disaster prevention drill, you will receive guidance from the local fire department so that you can calmly evacuate even if a large earthquake occurs.
-At our school, we support you so that you can live in a dormitory with peace of mind.
+Did everyone understand about Japan’s climate and natural phenomena?
+Our school conducts a disaster drill once a year.
+In this drill we receive instruction from the local fire department so we can evacuate calmly in the event of a major earthquake.
+Our school supports students so they can live in dormitories with peace of mind.
 We look forward to your enrollment.

 This text has been automatically translated.